This post contains affiliate links.

 When I was first starting out, I reached out to other marketers with questions and for advice, but I was always rebuffed.
 They told me to pay for a consult, to buy their ebook or training course, or just ignored me completely.
 So, I did it on my own.

-I’ve noticed whenever I post about working remotely or digital marketing, I ALWAYS get flooded with requests about how I got started, and how I do what I do.
-I promised myself I would never turn away someone asking for help, and this blog series was born.
+I’ve noticed whenever I post about working remotely or freelance digital marketing, I ALWAYS get flooded with requests about how I got started and how I do what I do.
+I promised myself I would never turn away someone asking for help, and so this blog series was born.

-Average Income: $2,000 month to $5,000 month
+Freelance Digital Marketing Salary: $2,000 month to $5,000 month

-Tax Free: No 🙁 You’ll pay taxes to your home country, or if you establish an LLC, the country the LLC is declared in.
+Taxes: You’ll pay taxes to your home country, or if you establish an LLC, the country the LLC is declared in.

 Vacation Days: Kind of?
-You can take time off work whenever you want, but won’t be paid for it
+You can take time off work whenever you want, but won’t be paid for it.

 Certifications needed?
 Nope.
-I’m completely self-taught, but I have a steady stream of clients and income
+I’m completely self-taught, but I have a steady stream of clients and income.

-Where to find a job: I use many different websites to apply for freelance marketing work, but the one that I use the most is Upwork.
+Where to find work: I use many different websites to apply for freelance marketing work, but the one that I use the most is Upwork.
 Freelancer is also a common choice.
 Both of these sites are for contract/hourly work.
 Other sites I have profiles on include Cloud Peeps and Angel List, although the latter is more focused toward finding full-time remote work with a company, rather than contract freelance work.
-I also recommend building a simple website and promoting yourself through social media and LinkedIn and spreading the word to your friends and family to send more business your way.
+You can also check out remote-focused job boards like:

 After teaching and living around the world, I began to brainstorm what skills and passions I have that would allow me to maintain my dream of remaining mobile indefinitely.

-This dream came to fruition as Social Saunter, a boutique digital marketing agency that specializes in social media management, content creation, web development, and branding for small business.
+This dream came to fruition as a boutique digital marketing agency that specializes in social media management, content creation, web development, and branding for small business.
 I partner with clients that have amazing products, ideas, and energy to help them realize their dream of growing their businesses.

 But, it’s the truth.
-I got into digital marketing for the sole purpose of being able to travel and work remotely, and the fact that I enjoy it and am maybe even a little bit good at it is just a bonus!
+I decided to start a freelance digital marketing business while traveling for the sole purpose of being able to work remotely, and the fact that I enjoy it and am maybe even a little bit good at it is just a bonus!